SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 Save your changes.

-Execute following commands to bundle your solution
+Execute the following tasks to bundle your solution
 * This will execute a release build of your project using CDN URL specified in the **writer-manifest.json** file.
 Output of the execution will be located in the **./temp/deploy** folder.
-These are the files, which you will need to upload to your the SharePoint folder acting as your CDN endpoint.
+These are the files which you will need to upload to the SharePoint folder acting as your CDN endpoint.

 ```
 gulp bundle --ship
 ```

-Execute following to package your solution to prepare the files
+Execute the following task to package your solution

 ```
 gulp package-solution --ship
 ```

-This command will create a **sphosted-webpart.sppkg** package to the **sharepoint/solution** folder and also prepare assets to be deployed to the CDN to the **temp/deploy folder**
+This command will create a **sphosted-webpart.sppkg** package on the **sharepoint/solution** folder and also prepare the assets on the **temp/deploy folder** to be deployed to the CDN.

-Upload or drag & drop the newly created client-side solution package to app catalog in your tenant.
+Upload or drag & drop the newly created client-side solution package to the app catalog in your tenant.

 ![Installation popup from app catalog for the SPFx solution](../../../../images/cdn-upload-solution-to-app-catalog.png)